LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 :ref:`directives_if_1`, :ref:`directives_elif_1`,
 :ref:`directives_else_0`, and :ref:`directives_endif_0` directives.
 This
-support is similar to the support found in several Prolog systems such as ECLiPSe, SWI-Prolog, or YAP.
+support is similar to the support found in several Prolog systems such as ECLiPSe, GNU Prolog, SICStus Prolog, SWI-Prolog, XSB, and YAP.

 .. _programming_errors: